 As I arrived, I was greeted by a male lion outside the gates, which the lodge staff were understandably keen to keep out.
 Making the most of my wild safari view, I waited safe in my car until my majestic friend disappeared off and the staff ushered me quickly in.
 I couldn’t escape the incredible contrast of a primitive habitat against the modern world, both so powerful and yet so fragile.

 The next morning a game-drive through the rain saw yet more of our hosts, the animals, going about their lives.
 A pair of cheetahs eating their breakfast and endless springbok prancing across the plains was a particularly beautiful sight, in a sometimes unforgiving landscape.
-Shamwari’s animal rehabilitation centre prompts us not to forget the threat we pose to those animals whose world we share, understanding poachers and the plight of the rhino seemed somehow more poignant to me having experienced the beauty of Shamwari first hand.
+Shamwari’s animal rehabilitation center prompts us not to forget the threat we pose to those animals whose world we share, understanding poachers and the plight of the rhino seemed somehow more poignant to me having experienced the beauty of Shamwari first hand.